Matt Ingram

-Matthew Robert Ingram (born 18 December 1993) is an English professional footballer who plays as a goalkeeper for club Oxford United.
-He has previously played for Wycombe Wanderers, Lewes, Hayes & Yeading United, Oxford City, Northampton Town, Queens Park Rangers and Hull City.
+Matthew Robert Ingram (born 18 December 1993) is an English professional footballer who plays as a goalkeeper for club West Bromwich Albion.
+He has previously played for Wycombe Wanderers, Lewes, Hayes & Yeading United, Oxford City, Northampton Town, Queens Park Rangers, Hull City and Oxford United.

 Career

 Wycombe Wanderers

 Ingram was born in High Wycombe, Buckinghamshire, and attended John Hampden Grammar School.
 Whilst still a first-year scholar, was called up to the first-team squad for the League Two match against Shrewsbury Town on 25 September 2010, appearing on the substitutes' bench.
 He was also selected for an England goalkeeping training camp in January 2011, and was the only representative from a League Two club to be included.
 A work experience spell with Isthmian League Premier Division club Lewes followed in early 2012, then in May 2012, Ingram signed his first professional contract, which was subsequently extended to run until the summer of 2015.
 Loan spells at Conference South club Hayes & Yeading United and Conference North club Oxford City followed during the 2012–13 season, following which the recall by Tottenham Hotspur of loanee keeper Jordan Archer saw Ingram make his first-team debut against Accrington Stanley on 29 March 2013.

 Ingram began the 2013–14 season as Wycombe's first-choice goalkeeper.
 In the first competitive match of the season, Ingram kept a clean sheet as Wycombe beat Morecambe 1–0.

 Ingram was voted the highest ranked goalkeeper in League Two in The Football League Awards for the 2014–15 season.